-Films can change us.
-The Film and Video Production degree program exists to create storytellers of excellence and influence.
-Through a multi-skilled, generalist philosophy, you'll learn the breadth of filmmaking and choose one area to study in depth, experiencing story from construction, idea generation and development, through image and sound capture, to the post-production reconstruction of the story in visual and audio editing.
+Film and Video Production prepares you to graduate as an influential storyteller.
+Through a multi-skilled, generalist philosophy, you'll learn the breadth of filmmaking and choose one area to study in depth.
+You'll experience story from construction, idea generation and development, through image and sound capture, to the post-production reconstruction of the story in visual and audio editing.

 - School: Traditional Undergrad Academics

 - Degree Type: Bachelor of Arts